 We will discuss here all about UPSC ESE Exam Pattern 2018.

-The notification for UPSC engineering service exam will publish on 27th September 2017.
+UPSC has published official notification for UPSC Engineering Service Exam 2018 on 27th September 2017.

 One of the primary challenges is the written examination where a candidate has to qualify objective type papers and conventional papers.
 The total marks combining both the examination is 1,000 and after clearing this stage, only the qualified candidates will go through a personality test.
 Mentioned below is an exhaustive discussion on the exam pattern of UPSC ESE Exam 2018.

 UPSC ESE Exam Pattern 2018 – Complete Detail

 The exam pattern for ESE Exam consists of two parts.
 Part I consists of a Written Examination and Part II consists of a Personality Test.

 The first screening of candidates is done through a written examination where candidates are required to attend objective type papers as well as conventional type papers.
 The objective type paper consists of 3 different papers, each having a full marks of 200 and a duration of 2 hours each.
 On the other hand, the conventional type paper consists of 2 papers, each having a full marks of 300 marks and a duration of 3 hours each.
 The chart mentioned below explains the whole structure of the Part I examination.